 How to Treat Coughs

 Coughs can be treated either with natural remedies or with the help of OTC (over the counter) medicines.
-The type and severity of a cough determines the type of treatment:
+The type and severity of a cough determine the type of treatment:

 - Steam – Taking long warm baths or using air humidifiers will create steam.
 This will help soothe both dry and productive coughs.